python-zeroconf/python-zeroconf/README.rst

   could be left running after Zeroconf is closed because the .join() was never waited for when a new Zeroconf object was created

-* Simplify DNSPointer processing in ServiceBrowser (#386) @bdraco

-* Ensure the cache is checked for name conflict after final service query with asyncio (#382) @bdraco

-* Complete ServiceInfo request as soon as all questions are answered (#380) @bdraco

-  Closes a small race condition where there were no questions to ask because the cache was populated in between checks

-* Coalesce browser questions scheduled at the same time (#379) @bdraco

 * Ensure duplicate packets do not trigger duplicate updates (#376) @bdraco